Uberto Pasolini: Career

 In 1997, Pasolini received international recognition as producer of the film The Full Monty.
 He conceived the idea for the film and chose Simon Beaufoy to write the screenplay and Peter Cattaneo to direct.
 In 2000, Pasolini asked Aileen Ritchie to direct the William Ivory film The Closer You Get, and in 2001 produced The Emperor's New Clothes.

 Pasolini's next film was inspired by a real event.
 In 2004, in order to get visas granting them access to an international handball tournament being held in Bavaria, 23 Sri Lankan men fooled the German embassy in Colombo into believing they were the Sri Lanka National Handball team.
 The men then travelled to Germany on the pretext of taking part in the sports tournament, but were in fact seeking to emigrate.
 They postponed their escape and actually took part in several handball matches held by the Asian-German Sports Exchange Program before vanishing.
 When Pasolini heard of the incident, he decided to make it into a film to promote discussion on the issue of illegal immigration, and in 2008 he released the critically acclaimed Machan, marking his directorial debut.

 Following Machan was Pasolini's Redwave Films production, Bel Ami, starring Robert Pattinson, Uma Thurman, Kristin Scott Thomas, and Christina Ricci, which was based upon the novel of the same name by Guy de Maupassant.
 The film had its world premiere out of competition at the 62nd Berlin International Film Festival in February 2012.

 The 2013 film Still Life, starring Eddie Marsan and Joanne Froggatt, is his second film as director.

+Personal life

-In 1995, Pasolini married the composer Rachel Portman with whom he has worked on several of his film projects.
+In 1995, Pasolini married the composer Rachel Portman, with whom he has worked on several of his film projects.
 The two have three children.
 They divorced in 2006.